We'd like to define a nicer interface for our program. And while we could manage something

 it is likely that a user of our library wouldn't need command-line parsing

-in this particular case, so it makes sense to add this dependency on the
+in this particular case, so it makes sense to add this dependency to the

 The optparse-applicative package has pretty decent documentation, but we will cover a few important things to pay attention to in this chapter.